Calming signals: Dog-Human Interactions

 Domestic dogs display interspecific signaling, specifically towards humans.
 Because domestic dogs co-inhabit the same environment as their owners/handlers, humans are their principle social partners, and there is a great level of interaction between the two.
 Licking of the lips and looking away are calming signal-categorized behaviors that are used by dogs in both conspecific and heterospecific interactions, and in both instances are thought to be used to appease the recipient.
-Lip licking is used as a greeting behavior to establish a peaceful basis for future interactions.
+Lip licking is also used as a greeting behavior to establish a peaceful basis for future interactions.

 Understanding canine calming signals is crucial to experiencing positive interactions with dogs.
 Children under the age of six are least likely to correctly interpret auditory and visual calming signals displayed by dogs and, in the US, younger children have a greater probability of becoming victims of a dog attack.
 In cases where children cannot appropriately interpret and respond to calming signals, the dog-human interaction is likely to escalate, and the dog may exhibit aggressive behaviors, such as biting.
+Hugging can feel confusing and threatening to dogs.
+Therefore it is a common cause of dog bites in the face of young children.